Skip to main content

 2) How do individuals and groups manage the creative process, particularly as it unfolds over time?
 He examines how R&D scientists decide to persist or abandon their ideas and how designers carve their own career path after working with a famous mentor.
 These projects provide insights into how individuals and organizations can sustain creativity through the rollercoaster ride of the idea journey.

 As a qualitative field researcher, Greg takes an experiential, process approach to investigate these questions, delving into the lived world of his research participants.
-Greg has a keen interest in a variety of qualitative methodologies, including grounded theory methods, ethnography, and the use of video data.
+Greg has a keen interest in a variety of qualitative methodologies, including grounded theorizing, ethnography, and the use of video data.
 His research has been presented at a variety of international conferences and workshops.

 Outside of work Greg enjoys filling his house with the smell of baked goods, watching movies, and spending time with his wife and two daughters.